gvwilson/sensibleadventures/princess-bear/princess-bear.md

 warn us about something."

 "About what, Your Highness?"  *Abasu,* the prince recalled fuzzily.  *The servant's name is Abasu.*  He shook his head.
 The images---they weren't his memories, they were the ghost's, and they were all the wrong shape and size and flavor.
 Thinking about them was like trying to choke down cold cauliflower soup...

-"Make way."
-Sergeant Gyalpa pushed past the servants.
-He was wearing only his boots and a striped cotton nightshirt, but had his sword in his hand.
+"Clear by," Sergeant Gyalpa said roughly, pushing past the servants standing in the hallway.
+He was wearing his boots and a striped cotton nightshirt, and had his sword in his hand.
 "Your Highness, are you---"

-"It was Edward," Sergeant Dambu told him.
-"He passed along through His Highness."
+"It was Badam come along," Sergeant Ramdu told him.
 She picked up a shard of dayglass from the desk and turned it over in her hand.
 "He's getting stronger."

-Sergeant Gyalpa scowled.
-"Back to your posts," he ordered the servants and soldiers.
-"Nothing more is going to happen here tonight."
+Sergeant Gyalpa scowled and lowered his sword.
+"Get back to bed," he ordered the servants.
+"Nothing more is going to happen along by here tonight."

 He waited until they were gone before putting his hand on the prince's shoulder.
 "If you need to yark, lad, go ahead.
 Most do, their first time along this sort."

-Prince Thokmay shook his head, feeling merely dizzy instead of seasick.
+Prince Thokmay shook his head, feeling merely dizzy instead of nauseous.
 The thoughts the ghost had left behind in his head were fading.
 "I think..."
 He swallowed.
 "It's something about the bridge.
 Or the dam.
 And the Blight.
 Something bad is coming."
-He stood, then grabbed the desk with one hand to steady himself.
+He stood, steadying himself on the desk with one hand.
 "Something *really* bad."

-"Omens blasted omens," Sergeant Gyalpa cursed.
+"Omens weeping omens," Sergeant Gyalpa cursed.
 "Why can't he just come along and tell us straight?"

-"I'm so more worried as that he's coming clearer instead of fading," Sergeant Dambu said, still turning the shard of dayglass over in her hand.
-Her voice, soft and husky, seemed at odds with her skinny frame.
-"Should have moved along ages since, before we were either born.
+"I'm so more worried as that he's coming clearer instead of going along fade," Sergeant Ramdu said, still studying the shard of dayglass in her hand.
+Her husky voice seemed at odds with her slight frame.
+"Should have moved along since ages by, before we were either born.
 Why's he coming stronger?
 And how?"

-Prince Thokmay straightened up.
-"Whatever is giving him the strength to stay in this world can't bode well for this town.
+Prince Thokmay let out a shaky breath.
+"Well, whatever is giving him the strength to stay in this world can't be good news.
 I'll include a note to my father's magicians in my letter and ask for advice."
-He took a deep breath and let it out with a whoosh.
-"I'll do that now.
-It's not like I'm going to get to sleep any time soon.
-And Sergeant Dambu---let's speak first thing in the morning.
-It appears we have more to talk about than just what you found on your last patrol."
+He raised a hand to forestall Sergeant Gyalpa's objection.
+"It's not like I'm going to get to sleep any time soon."
 He returned the two sergeants' salutes and good nights, swept the still-glowing dayglass into a pile in the corner of his desk, and fell back into his chair.

 He could feel the long day dragging down his eyelids as he added a scribbled summary of what had happened to his letter and signed, *Your dutiful son, Thokmay Gandan-o Prince* below it.
-He knew he should re-read it, but instead he drew a line diagonally across the empty space at the bottom of the page, folded it into thirds, stumbled to his bed, kicked off his boots, and was asleep by his third breath.
+He knew he should re-read it, but instead he drew a line diagonally across the empty space at the bottom of the page, folded the page into thirds, stumbled to his bed, kicked off his boots, and was asleep by his third breath.